 Collaborative, project-based teams make great things.
 Teams that offer psychological safety are more productive and creative.
 This is true for adults and children—especially children.
 “Every child deserves an education that guarantees the safety to learn in the comfort of one’s own skin.”
-What we have learned in industry through continuous iteration works also for students.
-Build psychologically safe teams where they can collaborate on shared passions.
-Let them self-organize affinity groups around identity, shared interests, and lived experience.
+What we have learned in workplaces about psychological safety offers insights for students and classrooms.
+Kids in school should be treated at least as well as adult creatives.
+Build psychologically safe classrooms and teams where they can collaborate on shared passions.
+Let them self-organize affinity groups.
 Allow them a home of opportunity where they can bring their own comfort and control their context.

 Students and teachers are in the anxiety zone.